TheisFerre/Stochastic-Simulation/README.md

-# Stochastic-Simulation
+# Stochastic-Simulation Exercises
-Git Repo for course in Stochastic Simulation

-## Day 1:
+# Day 1:
 Create a Linear Congruential Generator(LCG) to simulate random uniform numbers.
 Test the numbers with Chi-squared and Kolmogorov-Smirnov test.

 The LCG algorithm takes three inputs to (pseudo) randomly sample from a uniform distribution.
 Below is shown which values was used to create the uniform numbers for this assignment: